 Migrants claim being shot by Greek police, Athens denies

-Turkey has accused Greece of using live ammunition on migrants, killing one man, amid growing violence on the EU border.
+Turkey has accused Greece of using live ammunition against migrants, killing one man, amid growing violence on the EU border.

 Greek bullets injured six people on Wednesday (4 March), one of whom was shot in the chest and later died, Ekrem Canalp, the governor of Edirne, a Turkish border town said.